Sweet is revenge—especially to women.

 Give a man a fish, and you feed him for a day.
 Teach a man to fish, and you feed him for a lifetime.

 Everybody wants to go to heaven, but nobody wants to die.

 Epigraphs and Copyright

 Should you worry about copyright infringement when choosing an epigraph?
-Here’s what the Chicago Manual has to say:
+Here’s what the Chicago Manual of Style has to say:

 Quotation in the form of an epigraph does not fit neatly into any of the usual fair-use categories but is probably fair use by virtue of scholarly and artistic tradition.

 So you probably won’t get sued, if only because the practice of using epigraphs is so well established.
 However, if you want to be completely safe, choose sources that are old enough to be in the public domain.
 The number of years varies by country, but generally speaking anything over 150 years old is probably copyright free.

 Should you find a wise critic to point out your faults, follow him as you would a guide to hidden treasure.

 Finally, beware of getting caught up in thoughtless overdecoration.
 Ask yourself, Do I really need an epigraph here?
 Unless you’ve found a quote that’s particularly apt or that sets the perfect tone in a way nothing else does, you might be better off without one.

 Exit, pursued by a bear.